Coin Values Moving with Precious Metals: Up-Dated 5/29/2023: Gold $1945 | Silver $23.25

 Silver Dollar Values and Your Collectible Coins

-Old coin values are supported by a strong collector following.
-Of note: if your dimes through dollars are dated prior to 1965 they contain 90% silver.
+Old coins retain a strong collector following.
+Plus, if your dimes through dollars are dated prior to 1965 they contain 90% silver.
 Additionally within each series are rare date and mintmark combinations.
 Revisit your box of old coins, today's value charts show a steady increase.